-It is in the doctrines of the Holy Spirit, the church, the ministry, and the Word, prayer, and sacraments that the study of worship fits into Christian theology.
-This course is by intention systematic, emphasizing the thoughts of major Reformed theologians and the historic creeds and confessional documents of the church.
-A central theme of the course is that worship is an elaboration of faith in the triune God and his activity in the church through his Spirit.
+It is in the doctrines of the Holy Spirit, the Church, the ministry, and the Word, prayer, and sacraments that the study of worship fits into Christian theology.
+This course is by intention systematic, emphasizing the thoughts of major Reformed theologians and the historic creeds and confessional documents of the Church.
+A central theme of the course is that worship is an elaboration of faith in the triune God and his activity in the Church through his Spirit.
+Elective.
+Three hours.